homezhan/artoolkit-docs/9_Community/3-coding_guidelines.md

 ##Other C++ style
 Refer to the very well thought-out [Google C++ style guide](https://google.github.io/styleguide/cppguide.html) except where it conflicts with the above guidance.

+##Other Java style
+Refer to the Android [Code Style for Contributors](http://source.android.com/source/code-style.html) except where it conflicts with the above guidance.